Once

 had a neighbor who had once lost a cow to a mutilation.
 In

-fact, the towns of Valier, Depuyer, and Conrad have a recorded
+fact, the towns of Valier, Depuyer, and Conrad have a long recorded

-responded to the site on October 11, 2006, to conduct an initial
+arrived on the scene of the mutilation on October 11, 2006, to conduct an initial

 investigation into the matter.
-The following day, Sheriff Kuka returned to where the cow lay dead.
-Armed with a Geiger counter, camera, and evidence
+The following day, he returned to where the cow lay dead and, armed with a Geiger counter, camera, and evidence

 kits, Kuka collected samples, took photographs, and recorded